SlimIO/Addon/README.md

 });
 myAddon.schedule("sayHelloEveryOneSecond", new Scheduler({ interval: 1 }));
 ```

+### setDeprecatedAlias(callbackName: string, alias: string[]): void
+Setup a list of deprecated alias for a given callbackName.

 ### sendMessage(target: string, options): Observable
 Send a lazy message to a given target `addon.callback`.
 The returned value is an Observable.